10 Money Saving Hacks for Parents

-Cloth diapering is relatively easy and can save you -- and Mother Earth -- plenty of green.
+Cloth nappies are relatively easy and can save you -- and Mother Earth -- plenty of green.
 If you're not sure you want to commit, try using them only on evenings and weekends.
 If you want to save even more, consider using cloth wipes in lieu of disposable wipes.
-Need tips on washing your cloth diapers?
-Check out Quick Tips for Washing Cloth Diapers.
+Need tips on washing your cloth nappies?

 - Make Your Own Baby Food